Bissmella/ata/README.md

 only ever observes what goes in and what comes out.
 ATA is itself an agent: a system of six coordinated LLM agents orchestrated with LangGraph, testing your agent from the outside.

-> **This repo is the framework** — an installable Python library.
-A separate server + web
-> UI (persistence, dashboards, live runs) is layered on top of it and lives elsewhere.

 ---